 He is currently a member of the Standing Committee of Mainland Affairs as well as a member of the Committee on Arbitration of the Hong Kong Bar Association.

 Johnathan joined Chambers having completed his pupillage with Mr. Ambrose Ho SC, Mr. Jonathan Ah-weng, Ms. Joyce Leung and Mr. Herbert Leung.
-He further marshalled with the Hon.
-Madam Justice Chu V-P. He is developing a broad practice in line with chambers’ profile, with experience in handling cases involving commercial, company, land, arbitration, personal injury, and family matters.
+He is developing a broad practice with experience in handling matters involving commercial, company, arbitration, land, probate, personal injury, employment and family.

 Johnathan obtained his LLB from the University of Warwick and his LLM with Distinction from the London School of Economics.
 He further obtained his PCLL from the University of Hong Kong, where he was awarded the Henry Wai & Co.
 Litigation Prize.